Huahine: Economy

 The inhabitants of the island are engaged in activities such as agriculture and fishing.
 Agricultural products include vanilla (Vanilla × tahitensis species) and various types of melons.
 Thanks to the lush coconut forest, copra production is also a very important activity for the local economy.

 Tourism

 Tourism through cruise ship passengers calling at the atoll and the airport is another important economic sector.

 One of the famous attractions on Huahine is a bridge that crosses over a stream with 0.9 to 1.8 m long freshwater eels.
-These eels are deemed sacred by the locals, by local mythology.
+These eels are deemed sacred by local mythology.
 While viewing these slithering creatures, tourists can buy a can of mackerel and feed the eels.
 The Faʻahia archaeological site in the north of the island has revealed subfossil remains of several species of extinct birds exterminated by the earliest Polynesian colonists of the island.

-Be careful!
-Locals are often very hostile towards tourists.
-Yachtsmen, in particular, are frequently targeted.

 Transportation

 The island has scheduled passenger airline flights operated by Air Tahiti with ATR turboprop aircraft via the Huahine - Fare Airport.